 The provenance of VINST becomes somewhat cloudy during this timeframe as well after her owner donated her to a local chapter of the Sea Scouts.
 From that point until the early 2000’s, little is known as to her disposition until she was located near a lake in Indiana in the mid-2000’s.
 Her new owner, an accomplished sailor in his own right, transported VINST to Milwaukee, WI where she was refit, sailed and raced for several years.

-Rumors of a sale in 2006 and transport back to Europe were unfounded.
-However, in 2011 her owner reluctantly parted with VINST whereupon she was shipped to Rockport, Maine to undergo repairs to her keelson, ribs, planking and bilge.
+In 2011 her owner reluctantly parted with VINST and she was shipped to Rockport, Maine to undergo repairs to her keelson, ribs, planking and bilge.
 Six months later, under the watchful eyes of Taylor Allen, Maria Simpson and Meyric Matthews, VINST emerged from Rockport Marine breathing new life and ready to sail.

 VINST continues to sail the waters of Penobscot Bay to this day, providing those who sail her as well as those who see her on the ‘beat’, insight into the beauty of classic yachting and days gone by.